HEAL-SWIN: A Vision Transformer On The Sphere: Experiments

 \section{Experiments}

-To verify the performance of our model, we trained the HEAL-SWIN and the SWIN transformer on challenging realistic datasets of fisheye camera images from the autonomous driving domain.
-We show that our model reaches better predictions for semantic segmentation and depth estimation on both datasets we tried.
+To verify the performance of our model, we trained the HEAL-SWIN and the SWIN transformer on challenging realistic datasets of fisheye camera images of both street- and indoor scenes.
+We perform semantic segmentation and monocular depth estimation and furthermore test our model on the standard classification problem of spherical MNIST digits.